-I first heard about Bryan Stevenson’s work when I was working at the Kasungu District Prison in Malawi.
+I first heard about Bryan Stevenson when I was working at the Kasungu District Prison in Malawi.
 I discovered his TED Talk and promptly shared it widely.
 As I am sharing it with you, now…

-I watched that talk while working in the Kasungu District prisons and was immediately humbled by the enormity of his work.
-I became more familiar with him while working at Partners In Health as he is one of the PIH board members.
-I didn’t get around to reading his book, Just Mercy, until several years later.
+I watched that talk while working in the Kasungu District prisons.
+The enormity of his work humbled and impressed me.
+My familiarity with him grew while working at Partners In Health as he is one of the PIH board members.
+For some reason, I didn’t get around to reading his book, Just Mercy, until several years later.
 What was I waiting for?!

 That should ring as not only an endorsement but a call to action…march down to your library and check it out!
 You won’t regret it.

-Mr. Stevenson represents those on death row, who are overwhelmingly African American.
+Mr. Stevenson represents those on death row.
+Those who are on death row are are overwhelmingly African American.
 In the book, he shares the arc of his life and tells the compelling story of how he started the Equal Justice Initiative.
 Equal Justice Initiative “is committed to ending mass incarceration and excessive punishment in the United States, to challenging racial and economic injustice, and to protecting basic human rights for the most vulnerable people in American society”.
 Bryan Stevenson fights racism and injustice as a part of his minute-to-minute work.

 Read this book.
 I promise you won’t regret it.

-PS: A movie about Bryan Stevenson just came out–Have you seen it yet?
-I can’t wait!
+PS: A movie about Bryan Stevenson just came out!
+Undoubtedly, it’ll be good!

 PPS: Do you struggle with keeping love at the center of your social justice fight?
 This course may be for you!